-Post-Op I suffered two grand mal seizures and had a near death experience.
+“Post-Op I suffered two grand mal seizures, flat-lined twice and had a near death experience (NDE).
 I was placed on a daily dosage of 650mg of Dilantin and 750mg of Depakote supposedly to prevent future seizures.
-For three and half years I was on those meds and had suicide ideation almost daily.
-After fighting the medication induced suicidal thoughts and a very serious suicidal attempt incident I demanded to be taken off the Dilantin/Depakote cocktail.
-I found out later that there was no reason to be on these meds because the seizures were caused by the brain surgery.
+For three and half years I was on those drugs and had suicide ideation almost daily.
+After fighting the drug induced suicidal thoughts and a very serious suicide attempt incident I demanded to be taken off the Dilantin/Depakote cocktail.
+I was seconds away from being a statistic and being 1 of the 22-30 Veterans that die by suicide daily.
+I found out later that there was no reason to be on these drugs, because the seizures were caused by the brain surgery.

-Living with the aftermath of a Traumatic Brain Injury (TBI) was a very frustrating and confusing process.
-I had trouble with speech, reading, long and short term memory, word searches, balance, sleep, anger just to name a few.
+“Living with the aftermath of a Traumatic Brain Injury (TBI) was a very frustrating and confusing process.
+I had trouble with speech, reading, long and short term memory, word searches, balance, sleep, and anger just to name a few.
 Associating with people I didn’t know was extremely difficult, and that started a journey to find something to help with a more deliberate recovery.

-I researched many different possible therapies and used cognitive rehabilitation therapy to help in relearning to read.
+“I researched many different possible therapies and used cognitive rehabilitation therapy to help in relearning to read.
 I found that when I read, my eyes would stop tracking after about two sentences and I had 0% comprehension.
-I used audio books and the same version of the written book to force my eyes to track again two months later I was reading again.
+I used audio books and the same version of the written book to force my eyes to track, two months later I was reading again.”

-My search took me down many paths eventually leading me to a therapy called Hyperbaric Oxygen Therapy or HBOT.
-I became almost obsessed with learning all I could about HBOT and the potential to heal my physical brain injury.
-I started sponsoring Veterans that also suffered a TBI and was very excited about one day completing the 40 1hr “dives” recommended HBOT protocol for a TBI.
-A “dive” is what a HBOT treatment is called because the chambers used to treat SCUBA divers that are suffering from decompression sickness (DCS) also known as the bends.
+“My search took me down many paths eventually leading me to a therapy called Hyperbaric Oxygen Therapy or HBOT.
+I became almost obsessed with learning all I could about HBOT and the potential to treat my physical brain injury.
+I started sponsoring my Brother and Sister Veterans to receive hyperbaric oxygen therapy (HBOT) that also had suffered a TBI.
+I was very excited about one day, myself, completing the 40 1hr “dives” recommended HBOT protocol for a TBI.
+A “dive” is what a HBOT treatment is called because the chambers are used to treat SCUBA divers that are suffering from decompression sickness (DCS) also known as the “Bends”.”